 According to YouTube, this ad type “appears to the right of the feature video and above the video suggestions list or at the top of a video search.”
 These ads are displayed as non-playing video thumbnails.
 Since it is only a thumbnail and brief text, you need to combine a creative thumbnail and CTA if you want to get a high conversion rate.

 Below, you can see examples of this ad type.
 It has the yellow Ad designation that YouTube uses to indicate an ad.
 These ads are among the cheapest on the YouTube platform.
 Since this ad types do not play in-stream, you have a ton of latitude on how long your video ad is.
 Anyone who clicks is likely interested, which means less need to quickly interest them or rush to your main message.
 Longer form ads are usually best suited to this ad type.

 Ad Type 5 – Overlay Ads

 This isn’t actually a video ad type but rather an ad that sits on a video.
 Like a video display ad, it should contain a CTA that brings up an offer related to the video the viewer is watching.
 You can see what this looks like below.

 Ad Type 6 – Sponsored Cards

 Sponsored Cards are the final non-video ad type.
-If a viewer is watching a video on different products, you can serve them cards that display your items and allow the viewer to click through to a product page.
+If a viewer is watching a video on different services, you can serve them cards that display your items and allow the viewer to click through to a product page.
 Viewers will see a teaser for the card for a few seconds.
 They can also click the icon in the top right corner of the video to browse the cards

 There are a lot of platforms competing for your video ad dollars.
 While this competition is definitely giving YouTube a run, we still believe that B2B, B2C, and non-profit organizations can leverage YouTube’s vast video network in ways that are just impossible on others, including Facebook.
 For now, at least.
 As always, things will change, and we’ll be sure to keep you posted on what new opportunities emerge.